PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/cart-rules-listing.md

 ## Edit
 - **Edit** - cart rule can be edited separately by clicking Edit, and then deleting it by clicking the arrow button near Edit > Delete.

+## Notifications
+When navigating to Cart Rules listing page, there will be Bulk Action cklickable options.
+If there is nothing selected in Bulk Actions, and action is executed, there will be an instant response in User Interface with the error notification message.
+The default message will be:<br>

+"You must select at least one item to perform a bulk action. "

+If deletion of the one of the Cart Rules are executed, there is an instant response in the User Inteface.
+The default message will be:<br>

+"Successful deletion."

 ## Multistore
 All these settings and input fields can be separately managed by Multistore functionality in Prestashop.
 [Learn more.](https://github.com/PrestaShop/prestashop-specs/blob/master/content/1.7/back-office/shop-parameters/general/maintenance.md#multistore-behavior)